Icinga/icinga2/doc/8-migration.md

 ### <a id="differences-1x-2-groups"></a> Groups

-In Icinga 2 hosts, services and users are added to groups using the `groups` attribute in the object.
+In Icinga 2 hosts, services, and users are added to groups using the `groups` attribute in the object.
 The old way of listing all group members in the group's `members` attribute is available through `assign where` and `ignore where` conditions.